makrai/notes/farahani2012-abstractive-summ-persian.md

 # 2 ParsBERT Seq2Seq encoder-decoder model as well as mT5

-# 3 fine-tuning and text generation configurations for both approaches
+# 3 Fine-tuning and text generation configurations for both approaches

-# 4 dataset and its statistical features; metrics
+# 4 Dataset and its statistical features; metrics

-# 5 results obtained from fine-tuning the dataset mentioned in earlier models
+# 5 Results obtained from fine-tuning the dataset mentioned in earlier models

-# 6 concludes the paper
+# 6 Conclusion